As an Amazon Associate we earn from qualifying purchases.

 How to Stretch Out a Sports Bra

-Stretching out a workout bra is a common practice.
-It is a useful technique when the current bra feels too snug, yet going up a size is not an option as it will be too loose.
+Stretching out a sports bra is a common practice.
+It is a useful technique when the current sports bra feels too snug, yet going up a size is not an option as it will be too loose.
 In this case, you can loosen up your sports bra, so it feels more comfortable.

 How to Stretch Out a Cotton Sports Bra

-Athletic bras made with cotton are breathable and great for low-impact workouts.
+Sports bras made with cotton are breathable and great for low-impact workouts.
 They are not suitable for a HIIT workout, where you tend to sweat a lot as the cotton fibers are unable to wick away the sweat and can end up feeling soggy.